FAQs

 How do I ensure I get the right size of clothing?

 It is extremely important to obtain accurate sizes for the child from the adult the child or young person lives with.
 The child may be 9 years old but they may fit age 11-12 year-old clothes.
 Please do not guess based on year group.
 It is quite common from P7 onwards for a young person to have had a growth spurt and need adult sizes.
-The issue is even more important for teenagers e.g. collar size for boys, waist size and leg length for boys’ trousers including skinny jeans, maybe chest size for girls, or is it S/M/L/XL/XXL, or Adult size 12/14/16 for instance for girls.
+The issue is even more important for teenagers e.g. collar size for boys, waist size and inside leg length for boys’ trousers including skinny jeans, maybe chest size for girls, or is it S/M/L/XL/XXL, or Adult size 12/14/16 for instance for girls.

 Please select the correct size on the form.
 Tell us as much information as you can to help us provide the most suitable clothes.